Relationships That Shape You

 Some relationships shape you through continuity.

-Others shape you through challenge.
+Others sharpen you through challenge.

-Some give guidance.
+Some offer guidance.

 Others give encouragement.